thanhcuong278/Employee_Management/README.md

 1,Cuong,Full-Time,50000,5000,1234567890,HCM city,01/01/1998,Engineering,Welcome new member

-Note: There is a sample data that I created for testing purpose with file name: sampleData.csv in the folder project Employee Management System.
+Note: There is a sample data that I created for testing purpose with file name: sampleData.csv in the folder project Employee Management.

 ## Contact
 For any questions or issues, please contact the project maintainer at https://github.com/thanhcuong278/Employee_Management.git